102

 Nairac

-Arrived by train in the morning at one of my favourite properties in Sauternes & Barsac and said hello to the very kind and hospitable Hetter-Tari family.
+I arrived by train in the morning at one of my favorite properties in Sauternes & Barsac and said hello to the very kind and hospitable Hetter-Tari family.
 I always visit Nairac while I'm in Bordeaux.

-I had a great opportunity to retaste 2005, 2006, 2007, 2008 and 2009 vintages prepared by Nicolas Heeter-Tari, the winemaker at Nairac.
+I had an excellent opportunity to retaste 2005, 2006, 2007, 2008, and 2009 vintages prepared by Nicolas Heeter-Tari, the winemaker at Nairac.
 This property has been on an excellent run since the 2001 vintage and is getting better.

-2005 had a wonderfully scented nose of peach and acacia, an excellent pairing of sweetness and acidity, finesse and sophisticated touch.
+2005 had a wonderfully scented nose of peach and acacia, an excellent pairing of sweetness and acidity, finesse, and sophisticated touch.
 Fabulous stuff.
-2006 was less fine than 2005 but impressed with fine botrytised flavours of peach, apricot and honey melon on the palate.
+2006 was less refined than 2005 but impressed with delicate botrytised flavors of peach, apricot, and honey melon on the palate.
 Splendid balance and a lot of finesse.
-2007 had a deep intensity of botrytised flavours on the nose and was very concentrated on the palate.
+2007 had a deep intensity of botrytised flavors on the nose and was very concentrated on the palate.
 Long and refined with a persistent finish.
-For me, 2007 is close to 2005, but the coming years will show which one of those two vintages will prevail.
-2008 was a bit more restrained than 2006, same style, fine acidity and smooth finish.
-2009 showed a fabulous range of botrytised aromas, great complexity, great "understanding" between sweetness and acidity, great intensity and a long, caressing finish.
+For me, 2007 is close to 2005, but the coming years will show which of those two vintages will prevail.
+2008 was a bit more restrained than 2006, same style, fine acidity, and smooth finish.
+2009 showed a fabulous range of botrytised aromas, great complexity, great "understanding" between sweetness and acidity, great intensity, and a long, caressing finish.
 Sublime stuff!

 Gilette

-Respide Medeville red was a great value for the money, with plenty of ripe berries and ripe tannin, a strong backbone and a long finish.
-Respide Medeville white was a delightful experience with a very aromatic approach, fine acidity to balance fruit and a caressing aftertaste.
+Respide Medeville red was a great value for the money, with plenty of ripe berries and ripe tannin, a strong backbone, and a long finish.
+Respide Medeville white was a delightful experience with a very aromatic approach, fine acidity to balance the fruit, and a caressing aftertaste.

-2008 Les Justices showed nice botrytised flavours, nice sweetness and acidity, elegance and roundness, while its younger sister was impressive with thrilling sweetness and supporting acidity, and having a better intensity of botrytised flavours.
+2008 Les Justices showed nice botrytised flavors, sweetness, acidity, elegance, and roundness, while its younger sister was impressive with thrilling sweetness and supporting acidity and having a better intensity of botrytised flavors.

 Raymond Lafon

-This property I always visit when in Bordeaux, and it's one of my favourite sweet wines.
+I always visit this property in Bordeaux, and it's one of my favorite sweet wines.
 Raymond Lafon is an incredibly great value for the money and, for a long time, among the top wines in Sauternes & Barsac.
-Some plots were harvested the day I visited this property, but Jean-Pierre Meslier told me that they waited for an adequate amount of rain to kick-start botrytis, as they didn't get anything between 29th and 30th September.
-I tasted 2002, 2005 and 2009 vintages.
+Some plots were harvested the day I visited this property, but Jean-Pierre Meslier told me they waited for enough rain to kick-start botrytis, as they didn't get anything between the 29th and 30th of September.
+I tasted 2002, 2005, and 2009 vintages.

-2002 displayed a very nice intensity of botrytised flavours and corresponding acidity.
-This wine gives you a lot of satisfaction with a nice creamy texture, elegance and finesse.
+2002 displayed a lovely intensity of botrytised flavors and corresponding acidity.
+This wine gives you a lot of satisfaction with a nice creamy texture, elegance, and finesse.
 To drink while waiting for big vintages.
-2005 has since its "birth" been some kind of darling wine for me.
-Sensual wine with very intense botrytised flavours, purity, richness, great balance and sophisticated touch.
+2005 has since its "birth" been some darling wine for me.
+Sensual wine with intense botrytised flavors, purity, richness, excellent balance, and sophisticated touch.
 Stunning potential here!
-2009 turned out to be a great favourite of wine critics worldwide, and considering the low primeur price, it's a steal for the money among sweet Bordeaux wines.
-Revelation in April this year during primeurs, and having tasted it six months later, I've to admit that this is heavenly stuff and maybe the best effort in the last 20 years.
+2009 turned out to be a great favorite of wine critics worldwide, and considering the low primeur price, it's a steal for the money among sweet Bordeaux wines.
+Revelation in April this year during primeurs, and having tasted it six months later, I must admit that this is heavenly stuff and maybe the best effort in the last 20 years.

-Seeing 2010 grapes looking stunningly beautiful, I wonder if we can expect even better things than in 2009?!
+Seeing 2010 grapes looking stunningly beautiful, can we expect even better things than in 2009?!
 I tasted the first press of juice, and it promised a lot.

 SCNF (French Rail) allowed me kindly to come safely back to Bordeaux by not suspending train traffic as they, unfortunately, did in April this year.